How to use Google: search operators

 Yes, you want to rank first in Google.
 And yes, you think you have optimized a site for that.
 But have you ever been playing with Google to see how your site is doing?
 Probably not, but let’s do that right now.

 Have you ever used search operators in your Google queries?
 Search operators are parameters to narrow down your search results.
 It’s an ‘extra’ to add to your search query.
-Let me illustrate that by giving you some examples of search operators we frequently use while reviewing a website.
+Let me illustrate that by giving you some examples of search operators we frequently use while analyzing a website.

 The site: search operator

 “I’m using your plugin, but my site still isn’t indexed in Google.”
 If only we got a penny for every support email that starts like that.
 You can easily check if your site is in Google or not, by using this search operator: